 Customer segmentation is defined, at its core, as finding similarities in customer data and exploiting those similarities to achieve business goals.
 Acquisition, retention, loyalty, and CLV are among the goals of discovering and marketing to customer segments based on similar situations, interests, location and/or behaviors.

-Customer Segmentation Models and “Zero Segment Marketing”
+CRM Segmentation Models and “Zero Segment Marketing”

 Because a personalized customer experience has been shown to drive new revenue, there is one school of thought that personalization supersedes segmentation; if marketing to a customer based on gender or income is not relevant to a customer’s journey, the thinking goes, the only way to provide a relevant, personalized experience throughout a journey is with a “zero segment marketing approach”.